What is a POAM?

 Tips on Prioritizing Actions Based on Risk Assessment:

-• Focus on Impact and Probability: Allocate resources first to risks that could have the most severe consequences or are most likely to occur.
+- Focus on Impact and Probability: Allocate resources first to the risks that are most likely to occur or would cause the most serious harm if exploited.

-• Consider Business Impact: Prioritize mitigation actions that protect the most critical business operations and data.
+- Consider Business Impact: Prioritize mitigation actions that protect your most critical business functions, systems, and sensitive data.

 How To Ensure Compliance with a POAM?